 Much of the early Church was expelled from Judea by persecution (Acts 8:1).
 The result of this scattering was that Greek converts quickly overwhelmed their Judean counterparts, and it was not long before the early Church lost its Hebrew mindset.
 The Church soon adopted the Greek allegorical method of interpretation.
 Greek religion was based on mythology—stories that were said to have meaning—and those myths were not actual historical events.

 The Old Testament stories of brutality and genocide were objectionable to the Greeks, and the Church soon began to claim that these were mere allegories, rather than historical events.
 Hence, it was not long before the Church even began to divorce the Old Testament from actual history.
-They continued to insist upon the historicity of the gospels, of course; but because they did not understand the book of Revelation, they began to treat it as allegorically as they had done with the Old Testament.
+They continued to insist upon the historicity of the gospels, of course; but because they did not understand the book of Revelation, they began to treat it allegorically as well.

-The book of Revelation pre-wrote the history of the western nations and the Church.
-This history had hardly begun in the first century, so men lacked confirmation of its historical interpretation.
+The problem is that the book of Revelation pre-wrote the history of the western nations and the Church.
+This history had hardly begun in the first century, giving no one any confirmation of its historical interpretation.
 It took centuries before enough historical events took place that would allow a Historicist interpretation of the book.
 By that time the allegorical interpretation had already been deeply rooted in the Church.

 It was not until the development of the printing press in the fifteenth century, resulting in the Protestant Reformation, that the Scriptures were unchained from the altar of cathedrals and given to the people.
 When the Scriptures could be studied independently, the Reformers discovered that the book of Revelation was a historical book written in symbols as envisioned by John.
 This was how the Historicist view of Revelation soon became the dominant view of early Protestant groups.
 It was replaced by the Futurist view only in the late 1800’s through the teachings of Darby and Scofield.

-The Futurist view, which dominates evangelical and Pentecostal churches today, is a recent development in Christian thought.
-Unfortunately, many assume that this view has always existed, but that is not so.
+The Futurist view, which dominates evangelical and Pentecostal churches today, is a more modern development in Christian thought.
+Unfortunately, many assume that this view has always existed, but this is not so.
 Certain elements of Futurism can be found in the earlier allegorical view, but yet it is unique.
-Whereas the allegorists divorced Revelation from history, the Futurists are simply ignorant of history and have no way of knowing how these prophecies have been fulfilled.
+Whereas the allegorists divorced Revelation from history, the Futurists simply do not recognize the historical events that have already fulfilled most of these prophecies.

 Whereas the allegorists spiritualized everything, the Futurists literalize everything, and since they see no historical record of the earth and sea being destroyed, they put these things into the future during a seven-year time of The Great Tribulation.

-It is my purpose to set forth an alternative to Allegorism and Futurism.
+It is my purpose to set forth an alternative to both of the views above.
 The Historicist view believes that John’s visions portrayed historical events, not by literal interpretation, but with covert symbols and signs.
 This view treats Revelation in the manner in which the book of Daniel is treated.
 The “image” in Daniel 2, the “tree” in Daniel 4, and the “beasts” in Daniel 7 and 8 were not meant to be interpreted literally, even though their reality was unquestionable.
 They were symbols representing nations and the spiritual forces behind them.

-So also the “dragon” in Revelation 12 and the “beasts” in Revelation 13, while real enough, are not literal in the sense of being earthly or carnal.
+So also the “dragon” in Revelation 12 and the “beasts” in Revelation 13, while real enough, are not literal.
 They are pictures of spiritual realities which manifest through nations and other entities on the earth, much like an evil spirit manifests through individuals who are possessed.

 The bottom line is that the Historicist view interprets the book of Revelation in a way similar to how the Apostle Paul allegorically interprets the two wives of Abraham in Galatians 4.
 Paul does not question the historicity of the story, but shows how the two women represent two covenants allegorically.
 In other words, in the Hebrew mindset an allegory is history with spiritual or allegorical meaning.
 Paul does not divorce history from the allegory, as did the Greeks.
 The Greeks saw no need for religion to be based upon actual historical events, as long as they could lay hold of allegorical teachings.